 One thing that really helped us reach our goal was working out a weekly/fortnightly payment for all the utilities and paid that via direct debit each week.
 This allowed us to keep our bills in credit and meant no bill shock and large amounts leaving our account at a time.
 We’ve done this with our electricity, gas, water & rates.

 It also means we are not really dipping into our savings to cover large costs and feeling like we’ve been set-back.

 Being from a working-class family, I’ve always been taught that nothing is beneath us and you do what you have to do earn a crust (okay maybe we draw the line at prostitution and drug dealing – I mean within the law haha).
 But when I haven’t been able to find work or I’ve been studying, I have found a way to earn money.

-When I was in Uni I started my own little spray tanning business from home.
+When I was in uni I started my own little spray tanning business from home.
 This meant I just needed a tent and some product and away I went.
 Especially today with social media it is easy to get the word out about such type of business.
 I know heaps of mama friends who do this!
-Anything in the beauty space like tans and lashes is a great idea if you have the space.
+Anything in the beauty space like tans and lashes is a great idea if you have space.

 I also used to sell a lot of vintage clothing on eBay.
-There is also tones of other places these days to post items like Facebook Marketplace and Gumtree.
+There are also tonnes of other places these days to post items like Facebook Marketplace and Gumtree.
 If you know what you are doing, there is good money to be made.

 I think that this is a really important point to make.
 Especially in the age of social media and the constant bombardment of everyone’s lives in your feed.
 It can be easy to get caught up and think you want/need something just because you see what someone else has.

 A bigger house?
 A fancier car?
 A lavish holiday?
 Do you really need it?